How-to: Transition from Evernote Basic, Plus or Premium to Evernote Business

 To make business content clearly separate from personal content, Evernote Business has several features to help identify and organize each type of content.
 Some of these will be familiar to you as an Evernote user, but with the addition of a new layer of business-oriented tools.

-Business notes are owned by the company.
-Business notes are contained inside of business notebooks, and can have business tags applied to them (see below for more on business notebooks and tags).
+- Business notes are owned by the company.
+Business notes appear in your company's business account.
 New notes that you and your team members create that are work-related should in most cases be business notes.

-Personal notes are owned by the individual.
-Personal notes are contained inside of personal notebooks, and can have personal tags applied to them (see below for more on personal notebooks and tags).
+- Personal notes are owned by the individual.
+Personal notes appear in your personal account.
 Personal notes include all the notes created when you previously used Evernote Basic, Plus, or Premium before joining an Evernote Business account.

 Business notebooks are owned by the company.
 They can be shared across the entire business, selectively with relevant individuals or they can be kept private so only the individual who created them and your company’s admins can access them.